Should your organization’s ediscovery software move to the cloud?

 Whether your company would do best with an on-premise or cloud-based ediscovery system is an individual decision that depends on your specific circumstances.
 Companies that have outstanding enterprise security measures and robust IT departments and that are embroiled in continuous, fairly predictable litigation might do well to manage their ediscovery systems through an on-premise installation.
 Globally distributed organizations or those that allow remote employment and that have a lower-volume, variable ediscovery case load may prefer the lower cost, greater convenience, and “one-stop shopping” that on-demand ediscovery software allows.

-If you have an on-premise system now, carefully evaluate whether it’s still working for your company.
+If you have an on-premise system now, carefully evaluate whether it’s still working for your company and if it is designed for your future ediscovery challenges, like rising data volumes and new data sources.
 Many organizations have retained their on-premise systems either out of habit or because those systems are already in place, integrated with their other systems, and working tolerably well.
 If you’re dissatisfied with your on-premise software but think you should stick with it anyway, be careful that you’re not operating on a sunk cost fallacy.
 Just because you’ve invested in your on-premise system in the past is not a reason to continue using that system if it no longer meets your needs.